 Nigella sativa also contains a constituent called beta-sitosterol, which may inhibit tumor growth in the stomach, liver, and eyes.
 It has also been clinically shown to inhibit the absorption of cholesterol in the intestinal tract, decreasing bad LDL cholesterol levels.
 In Europe, beta-sitosterol is used to reduce urinary symptoms caused by a non-cancerous enlargement of the prostate, called benign prostatic hypertrophy (BPH).

 According to some studies, the plant's oil may also exhibit anti-inflammatory activity when applied topically.
 Scientists have observed that it inhibits lipoxygenase and cyclooxygenase, both of which can promote anti-inflammatory activity.
 Herbalists claim the plant can reduce the inflammation associated with rosacea and osteoarthritis.

 Nigella sativa may also reduce the risk for relapse in people recovering from an opoid addiction.
-Opoids, or opiates, are a class of drugs that include heroin, codeine, and methadone.
-One study showed people who took nigella sativa for eight weeks significantly reduced opoid cravings, therefore reducing the risk for relapse.
+Opioids, or opiates, are a class of drugs that include heroin, codeine, and methadone.
+One study showed people who took nigella for eight weeks significantly reduced opoid cravings, therefore reducing the risk for relapse.
 It also helped reduced the symptoms caused by opoid withdrawal, including anxiety, muscle aches, agitation, sweating, insomnia, diarrhea, abdominal cramps, and vomiting.
-Nigella sativa is being compared to calcium channel blockers for its efficacy against opiod withdrawal, while being cheaper and easier to obtain.
+The fennel flower has been compared to calcium channel blockers for its efficacy against opioid withdrawal, while being cheaper and easier to obtain.